-IN THE OFFICE … Our volunteers provide supplemental clerical staff support and collaborate with departments throughout the medical center.
+In the Office: You can provide supplemental clerical staff support and collaborate with departments throughout the medical center.

-UNIQUE PATIENT CARE … Are you interested in one of our individualized care programs?
+Unique Patient Care: Are you interested in one of our individualized care programs?
 In Art for the Heart at City of Hope's Helford Clinical Research Hospital, volunteers help patients and caregivers personalize their rooms with interchangeable art.
-In the Hope Volunteer Visitor Program they visit patients and caregivers one-on-one, helping them to work through the loneliness and isolation that can result from in-patient and adult day hospital care.
+In the Hope Volunteer Visitor Program they visit patients and caregivers one-on-one, helping them to work through the loneliness and isolation that can result from inpatient and adult day hospital care.

-VOLUNTEER ORIENTATION AND APPLICATION
+VOLUNTEER APPLICATION AND ORIENTATION

 Consider becoming part of the vital group of volunteers at our main hospital in Duarte by visiting us at one of the orientation events below.
 Volunteer positions are primarily during business hours, Monday through Friday, 8 a.m to 5 p.m; City of Hope is especially in need of clerical volunteers.

 CLOSED Friday, March 25, 2016